blairw/blairw/README.md

-Blair Wang is an Information Systems lecturer in Sydney, Australia.
+Blair Wang is an Information Systems lecturer in Galway, Ireland.
 Some of his GitHub repositories that you may be interested in include:

 ### Work in progress